 Gas Engine Principles Employability Skills

-AP Computer Science Principles (CSP)

-Wacroeconomics US History from 1877
+Information Computing US History to 1877

-US History from 1877
+Macroeconomics US History from 1877

 Introduction to Engineering Design (IED) Principles of Engineering (POE)

 Students enrolling in any of these classes must first be proficient in math, science and reading as is established under Senior Year Plus.
 If students meet these standards, they are then required to report to NICC either an ACT or ACCUPLACER score.
 In most cases no specific score is required.
 The exceptions would be Composition I which requires an ACT English score of 18 or an ACCUPLACER writing score of 5.